On Robyn Davidson’s Long Walk West: National Geographic Nostalgia

 The May 1978 issue follows Davidson’s trek across the Simpson Desert, from Alice Springs to the Indian Ocean.
 She arrived in Alice Springs in 1975, aged twenty-six, with what she later called a “lunatic idea”: to cross the Outback with four camels and a dog.
 She intended to go alone.
 Money was the obstacle.

 Rick Smolan, then a young photographer, suggested she sell the story to National Geographic to fund the journey.
+Davidson believed the deal compromised her integrity.
+“I had nothing but contempt for National Geographic.
+It was the last word in conservative schlock”.
 Davidson didn’t want a photographer there at all.
-Smolan’s presence was a compromise—practical rather than creative—and the tension remains visible in the work.
+Smolan’s presence was a compromise—practical rather than creative.
 The fee was $4,000.
 Smolan would meet her intermittently in the desert to photograph the journey.

 The resulting story is not a comfortable collaboration.
 Davidson’s journal notes are sparse, sometimes guarded; the photographs arrive from the outside, observational rather than intimate.
 Compared to Tracks, the book she published in 1980, the writing here is looser and less resolved.
 I like the space that creates.
 The story exists between what Davidson chooses to give away and what Smolan is able to see.